-Director Independence
+Director Independence and Board Committees

 Our common stock was listed on The Nasdaq Capital Market ("Nasdaq") until September 27, 2018.
 On September 27, 2018, our common stock began trading on the OTCQX® Best Market and on August 11, 2020, our common stock was transferred to the OTCBB®.
 OTCBB® does not require that a majority of the board of directors be independent.
-Nevertheless, our Board has historically considered the independence of our directors under the listing standards of Nasdaq.
+Because our Board is comprised of only our sole Director, Mr. Hong, who also serves as our Chief Executive Officer, our Board is not considered independent, and we do not maintain any standing Board committees.
+As the sole Director, Mr. Hong performs oversight functions that would otherwise be delegated to committees of the Board, including the following: